Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Custom GS pipeline container

 A Docker container image contains all of the 3D reconstruction tools for Gaussian Splatting in this project.
-This container has a Dockerfile, main.py, and helper script files and open source libraries under the source/container directory.
-The main script processes each request from the Amazon SageMaker Training Job invoke message and saves the result to S3 upon successful completion.
+This container has a Dockerfile, main.py, helper script files, and open source libraries under the source/container directory.
+When running the container in conjunction with AWS services, the source/container/src/main.py script processes each request from either the Amazon SageMaker Training Job or AWS Batch Job invoke message and saves the result to S3 upon successful completion.
+In order to optimize debugging, the container can be ran in LOCAL_MODE on a local computer and details can be found within the container README located at source/container/LOCAL_DEBUG_README.md.

 The list of open source libraries that make this project possible include: